 When you exit the shell, the container will be removed automatically.

-If you use buildsh in non interactive mode, you use it with arguments that are the commands executed in the container.
+If you use buildsh in non interactive mode, you use it with '-c' option and an argument that is the commands executed in the container.

 Buildsh loads configuration from